Our Patron Saint

 In March 2015, His Holiness, Pope Francis, announced an Extraordinary Holy Year of Mercy beginning December 8, 2015.
 This visit of the major relics of St. Maria Goretti was an effort on the part of the Holy See and Treasures of the Church to prepare and catechize the United States for this great celebration in the life of the Church.

 Our parish was chosen as a stop on the tour in part because of the large number of students in our school and the religious education and youth ministry programs.
-St. Maria Goretti, currently the youngest person ever canonized a saint, is a patron saint of, among other things, youth and forgiveness.
+St. Maria Goretti, at that time the youngest person ever canonized a saint, is a patron saint of, among other things, youth and forgiveness.

 Watch video: www.youtube.com/watch?v=m2fFN7tdX0c